SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 In examples, lines starting with "C:" represent data sent by a REPP client and lines starting with "S:" represent data returned by a REPP server.
 Indentation and white space in examples are provided only to illustrate element relationships and are not REQUIRED features of the protocol.

+All example requests assume a REPP server using HTTP version 2 is listening on the standard HTTPS port on host reppp.example.nl.
+An authorization token has been provided by an out of band process and MUST be used by the client to authenticate each request.

 # Design Considerations